P53 local rice guide set by DA

-The government is moving to place locally produced rice under a P53-per-kilo suggested retail price as authorities attempt to contain food inflation while protecting farmer incomes amid rising global economic pressures.
+The government is moving to put locally produced rice under a P53-per-kilo suggested retail price as authorities attempt to contain food inflation while protecting farmer incomes amid rising global economic pressures.

 “This is not a price ceiling.
 It’s just a guide for consumers on fair local rice prices,” Tiu Laurel said, emphasizing that retailers may still sell below the suggested level depending on market conditions.